 On Thursday morning, my mum, brother and I got ready to head to Surry Hills for the day.
-About a year back, my parents and I had gone to this lovely little cafe called Kurtosh, and I really wanted to go again, so we decided to head to Surry hills and then maybe continue on to the city and Bondi, where we have Australia’s most famous and busy beach!
+About a year back, my parents and I visited this lovely little cafe called Kurtosh and I had really wanted to go again.
+So, we decided to head to Surry Hills and then continue on to the City and Bondi, where we have Australia’s most famous and busy beach!

 Many had chandeliers and pastel bedding.
 Light streamed in from windows and there was just so much happiness around.
 Some of my favourite things included an aztec print rug with lots of tassels and gold, black and white embroidery.
 There was also lots of rainforests prints.
 As much as I wanted just about everything in that shop, they had pretty hefty price tags.
 I ended up buying a pack of rose gold fairy lights and peach earrings with silver tassels.